theJYC/LinkInABit/README.md

 Given its utility, `circleBack` is **a tool that primarily serves recruiters, job hunters, and salespeople** who rely on LinkedIn as a platform to maintain their networking channels.\
 <br />
-Other than the above target demographics, `circleBack` may also be leveraged as a 'networking journal' for any LinkedIn user who could benefit from keeping a trackable networking list.
+Other than the above target demographics, `circleBack` may also be leveraged as a 'networking journal' for any LinkedIn user who could benefit from keeping a more manageable list of LinkedIn connections.

 `circleBack` can be downloaded via Chrome Web Store, or NPM.